 Freezer standby meals don’t get any better than this – burritos filled with Mexican Shredded Beef in a rich, thick sauce, and stuffed with Mexican Red Rice and cheese.
 SO GOOD!
+You will love this Shredded Beef Burritos recipe.

 Last week, I shared my Mexican Shredded Beef recipe.
 Beef slow cooked with classic Mexican flavours then shredded and tossed in the glorious sauce the beef was cooked in.
 The beef is really juicy, fall apart tender, and the sauce is really something else!
 To be honest, it’s hard to go wrong with the braising liquid from anything slow cooked. 🙂